venkat2305/LearnScribe/readme.md

 - for summary, TLDR. lets get various templates.
 - different providers, different model id's, different functions, we have to handle all of these.
 - re-enable ts checking package.json : // "build": "tsc -b && vite build",
+- create explanations, for wrong answered questions for a quiz or a lot of wrong answered questions in a strcutured way with examples. a proper notes and then be able to generate quiz from it.

 Low